-I do love a nice chenille blanket throw and this one was fast and really easy.
+I do love a nice chenille blanket throw and this crochet pom pom blanket was fast and really easy.
 It’s only two stitches and leaves you with a nice braid look across the blanket.

 Aren’t those braids, or V’s so pretty?
 Would you believe it’s a simple change to a slip stitch?
 It’s a great stitch to know.
-I can’t find an official name for it so I call it by the actions I am taking: HDC-BLO-SLST.
-(That’s half double crochet, back loop only, slip stitch.)
+I can’t find an official name for it so I call it by the actions I am taking: Back Loop Only Half Double Slip Stitch (HDSS).
 Although, I had a follower on Instagram suggest that she has seen it called double slip stitch.
 I like that name too!
 Much easier to say, but again, I’m not sure it’s official.

 Here is how it’s made: say you made a chain, you will yarn over once, just like you are doing a half double crochet, insert your hook into the back loop, yarn over one more time and pull through all the loops on your hook, just like a slip stitch.
 That’s it!

 Bernat Blanket (100% polyester, 300 g/10.5 oz, 201 m/220 yds)

 Size M/9.00mm hook, scissors, tapestry needle

 Crochet thread (this is to help you tie the pom poms super tight.
 Blanket yarn is fluffy and you need some strong thread to really cinch down the middles)